-Dividend were not declared or paid for FY2020 as the Group recorded net loss in FY2020 and the Board deems it appropriate to conserve funds for the Group's business activities.
+The Company did not declare any dividend for FY2021 as the Group recorded net loss in FY2021 and the Board deems it appropriate to conserve funds for the Group's business activities.

 5. ENGAGEMENT WITH SHAREHOLDERS

 Principle 12: The company communicates regularly with its shareholders and facilitates the participation of shareholders during general meetings and other dialogues to allow shareholders to communicate their views on various matters affecting the company.